franktakes/gephi-tutorial/README.md

 ## Part 5: Exporting a network visualization

-You now have all the skills to visualize a network in a meaningful way, and now it is time to export a picture-perfect version of it for reuse; for example in a presentation, report or a paper.
+You now have all the skills to visualize a network in a meaningful way, and now it is time to export a picture-perfect version of it for reuse; for example, in a presentation, report or paper.

 In the third Gephi tab, being Preview, it is possible to change final visual properties before exporting the visualization as crafted in the Overview tab.
 The "Refresh" button in the bottom right should be pressed to update the visualization.
 The visual you get may not look identical to what you see in the Overview tab.
-In particular, the option "Curved" of the edgges needs to be disabled.
+In particular, the option "Curved" for the edges needs to be disabled.

 After adjusting the desired properties of the Nodes, Node Labels, Edges and Edge Labels on the left, the button "Export: SVG/PDF/PNG" leads to a screen where the destination of the output file can be chosen.
 Be sure to choose a vector graphic format such as SVG, or, usually easiest, PDF.
-In this final window, the "Options" button on the bottom right.
+In this final window, the "Options" button is on the bottom right.

 ![Gephi-preview](https://github.com/franktakes/gephi-tutorial/blob/main/img/gephi-preview.png?raw=true)
 _Figure: Gephi's Preview tab for exporting the visualization for reuse_